Telephony replacement: analogue and critical lines

 Date Activity

-Hilary term 2025 Post migration charging model published
+April - November 2025 Post migration charging model shared for consultation

-From August 2025 Post-migration charging model comes into effect
+August 2026 Post-migration charging model comes into effect